 This practice is testimony to the good governance of the City of Mississauga, Ontario where our business is located.
-The firefighters are always professional, friendly and offer practical solutions where they feel there is a situation that needs to be addressed.
+The firefighters are always professional, friendly and offer practical solutions where they feel there is a situation that needs to be addressed. scrap yard

-CFFF Logo The Fallen Firefighters Foundation
+CFFF Logo The Fallen Firefighters Foundation Giving Back

 A number of years ago, this problem was presented to us in a phone call from The Canadian Fallen Firefighters Foundation.
 The Foundation began in 1977 and was incorporated to meet the need for a truly national memorial.
+Scrap Yard Etobicoke

 In September of this year, the winning concept for the memorial was announced in Ottawa.
 It is to be located at LeBreton Flats near the new Canadian War Museum on a site owned by the National Capital Commission just west of Parliament Hill.
-Construction begins in the summer of 2011 and the monument will be unveiled in September 2012.
+Giving Back Construction begins in the summer of 2011 and the monument will be unveiled in September 2012.

 The site itself has quite a history of its own.
 This is the area where the Ottawa-Hull conflagration of 1900 crossed over from Hull on the morning of April 26th, after destroying 1300 buildings, and moved on to kill seven people and destroy another 1400 buildings in Ottawa.
 The fire was finally stopped from spreading near the exact spot where the monument will be located.